Gizmo199/Wraptor/README.md

 Wraptor is an ongoing wrapper library for GM.
 This library lets you condense your code into a much more readable format that follows a more modern coding approach to getters and setters.
 This library even includes the ability to 'chain' sub-function calls together!
-All data types are referenced within the structs as `id`
+All data pointers are referenced within the structs as `id`

 ## Data Structures
 Setting up an array and getting the size of the array is so easy!